-Afro-Academic, Cultural, Technological, and Scientific Olympics is an enrichment program designed to encourage high achievement among African-American high school students.
+Afro-Academic, Cultural, Technological, and Scientific Olympics is an academic and talent enrichment program designed to encourage high achievement among African-American high school students.
 The ACT-SO program centers around the dedication and commitment of community volunteers and business leaders to serve as mentors and coaches to promote academic and artistic excellence among African-American students.
-There are 27 categories of competition in the sciences, humanities, performing and visual arts.
+There are 32 categories of competition in the STEM humanities, performing visual arts and culinary.

 The Committee on Armed Services and Veteran's; Affairs shall: (1) study conditions pertaining to veterans in the community; (2) serve as a center of information on material issued affecting African American veterans; (3) serve as a source of information to veterans and their families seeking information on government agencies serving veterans and; (4) receive and act on all veteran's; complaints relative to discrimination on account of race, color or creed, or denial of benefits in local areas because of discrimination.